-In recent years, the firm has expanded and cultivated its independent school practice, with a team currently led by Sherry Coleman, EdD, Partner, Sue Bosland, Partner, and Shelly Weiss Storbeck, Managing Partner; Lisa Solinsky, Senior Associate; Staci Williams Seeley, Associate; Mark Halligan, Associate; Ethan Dubow, Managing Associate; Matthew Marsallo, Senior Associate; and Matthew D'Annolfo, Senior Research Associate.
+In recent years, the firm has expanded and cultivated its independent school practice, with a team currently led by Nishant Mehta, Partner and Independent Schools Practice Lead; Sherry Coleman, EdD, Partner; Shelly Weiss Storbeck, Managing Partner; Lisa Solinsky, Senior Associate; Staci Williams Seeley, Associate; Mark Halligan, Associate; Ethan Dubow, Managing Associate; Matthew Marsallo, Senior Associate; and Matthew D'Annolfo, Senior Research Associate.

 In 2020, our placements at independent schools included Rodney Glasgow, new Head of School at Sandy Spring Friends School in Sandy Spring, Maryland, Thu-Nga Morris, new Lower School Director at The Pingry School in Short Hills, New Jersey, and Sally Keidel, new Head of School at The Agnes Irwin School in Bryn Mawr, Pennsylvania.

 In 2019, our placements at independent schools included Barry Davis, new Head of School of St. Anne’s Episcopal School in Middletown, Delaware, and Camille Seals, new Assistant Head of School for Academic Programs and Inclusive Excellence of The Agnes Irwin School.

 In 2018, Eric Osorio joined The Calhoun School in New York City as Associate Head of School for Teaching and Learning, and Matthew S. Kerlin was appointed Head of School of SouthLake Christian Academy in Huntersville, North Carolina.

 The Calhoun School